csmucker83/git-work-together/README.md

-these are lines of code, coding is fun
+these are lines of code, coding is fun heres some more line of code.
+THIS IS FIXED NOW!